John Bowring: Political economist career

 Bowring had begun contributing to the newly founded Westminster Review and had been appointed its editor by Bentham in 1825.
 By his contributions to the Review he attained considerable repute as a political economist and parliamentary reformer.
-He advocated in its pages the cause of free trade long before it was popularized by Richard Cobden and John Bright, co-founders of the Anti-Corn Law League in Manchester in 1838.
+He advocated in its pages the cause of free trade long before it was popularized by Richard Cobden and John Bright, co-founders of the Anti-Corn Law League in Manchester in 1838: "Jesus Christ is Free Trade, and Free Trade is Jesus Christ."

 He pleaded earnestly on behalf of parliamentary reform, Catholic emancipation, and popular education.
 Bentham failed in an attempt to have Bowring appointed professor of English or History at University College London in 1827 but, after Bowring visited the Netherlands in 1828, the University of Groningen conferred on him the degree of doctor of laws in February the next year for his Sketches of the Language and Literature of Holland.
 In 1830, he was in Denmark, preparing for the publication of a collection of Scandinavian poetry.
 As a member of the 1831 Royal Commission, he advocated strict parliamentary control on public expenditure, and considered the ensuing reform one of his main achievements.
 Till 1832, he was Foreign Secretary of the British and Foreign Unitarian Association.

 Bowring was appointed Jeremy Bentham's literary executor a week before the latter's 1832 death in his arms, and was charged with the task of preparing a collected edition of his works.
 The appointment was challenged by a nephew but Bowring prevailed in court.
 The work appeared in eleven volumes in 1843, notably omitting Bentham's most controversial works on female sexuality and homosexuality.

 Free trade took on the dimensions of faith to Bowring who, in 1841, quipped, "Jesus Christ is free trade and free trade is Jesus Christ", adding, in response to consternation at the proposition, that it was "intimitely associated with religious truth and the exercise of religious principles".